 Each noodle or rice set costs RM10.50.
-Diners can choose the type of noodles (either dry or soup based) or rice, with different options for sliced lean pork, meatballs, tendons, innards or a mix of them.
+Diners can choose the type of noodles (either dry kolok mee or soup-based kueh teow) or rice, with different options for sliced lean pork, meatballs, tendons, innards or a mix of them.
 Additional meat and vegetables can be added-on at very low prices.

-Apart from the standard set, there are various types of soup and Hakka-style yong taufu (客家酿豆腐) that can be added as side dishes.
+Apart from the main set, various types of soup and Hakka-style yong taufu (客家酿豆腐) can also be added as side dishes.

-Place your orders and the staff will prepare your dishes.
+Place your orders and the staff will prepare your dishes in no time.

-The first time I visited Wang Xiang, I tried their kueh teow soup with sliced meat only.
-The thinly-sliced lean meat were fresh, soft and very tender.
-The flavourful charcoal-boiled soup was not salty and contains freshness of the meat that were boiled in it.
+Kueh teow soup (粿条汤) is one of my favourites for breakfast and lunch.
+Thinly-sliced meat is the most common option to add to the noodle.
+The lean meat are fresh, soft and very tender.
+The flavourful charcoal-boiled soup contains freshness of the meat that were boiled in it.

 Restoran Wang Xiang Noodle (万香生肉面)